Vascular HealthWorthington, OH

 How is vascular disease diagnosed?

 Diagnosis begins with a full and comprehensive overview of your medical history, along with an assessment of your current condition.
+Having a CIMT ultrasound done can give be your window to your artery disease whether you are having symptoms or not.
 Our team will work closely with you to run any necessary tests while laying the groundwork for a successful doctor-patient relationship.
 If you do not have vascular disease, we can help you maintain your vascular health by coming up with a customized prevention plan for your specific needs.

 Heart disease is the world’s No. 1 killer, taking the lives of around 18 million people per year.
 Fortunately, the disease is largely treatable.
 By changing some daily habits, you can even prevent any heart problems from affecting your well-being.
 Your doctor can help you determine how to keep your heart pumping efficiently and functioning…